-Lawsuit: SeaWorld Tried To Spin ‘Blackfish’ As Good For Business
+Lawsuit: SeaWorld Tried to Spin ‘Blackfish’ as Good for Business

-Meanwhile, in private, executives complained about "SeaWorld stink" and encourage employees to infiltrate PETA, according to a class-action lawsuit.

-When Willie Nelson cancelled a performance at SeaWorld Orlando, the theme park’s executives were apparently the last to know.
+When Willie Nelson canceled a performance at SeaWorld Orlando, the theme park’s executives were apparently the last to know.

 “This whole fucking thing pisses me off,” Fred Jacobs, then SeaWorld’s VP of corporate communications, fumed in a Dec.
 3, 2013 email.